LoganF19/Travis-Scott-Songs-And-How-They-Compare/README.md

 # Travis-Scott-Songs-And-How-They-Compare
 My project involved listening to all the songs from Travis Scotts 4 studio albums released on music streaming services, and putting them into categories based on what album they are from and the mood I got from them, while also including the amount of streams in the millions, and the length of the songs in seconds.

+The way I was able to operationalize this project was by liostening to all 4 songs and then placing them in qualitative catagories based on which album they were put on and which mood I thought the song represented.
+I used thw quantitative variables of the amount of streams the songs have on the current date in the millions and the length of the song in seconds.

+The first variable I chose was the album they were placed on.
+This variable consists of 4 categories, in order they go 1.
+Rodeo, 2.
+Birds in the Trap Sing McKnight, 3.
+Astroworld, 4.
+Utopia.
+You can place the songs in these categories by going into his spotify page and scrolling through the albums and placing the songs in a category given which album they were released in.

+The second Variable I chose was what mood they made me feel.
+This is also a 4 category qualitative variable in order going 1.
+Spacey, 2.
+Hype, 3.
+Sad/Slow, 4.
+Trap.
+The mood spacey is defined by me as an almost out of body feel.
+It involves to me a lot of synth, a slower beat but it doesnt sound sad it rather sounds futuristic.
+A hype song to me is described as a song that has a very fast feel to it and maybe talks about more violent and extravegant topics.
+A sad or slow song to me would a song that includes sadder topics and a slower beat.
+It could have a similar beat to a spacey song